org-alterhen/alterhen-gatsby/src/pages/exhibition/nuclei.md

   - objkt: 350815
     title: Ignis I - 14 sec towards carbon neutrality or the point of no return
     desc: >-
       Seconds become years.
-14 seconds to go from ecstasy to agony.
+14 seconds to experience the metamorphosis of utopia into dystopia.
 14 years to reach carbon neutrality or the point of no return.
 This piece plays with colour-psychology to create an immersion that draws two possible futures, both fascinating and shattering.

       2021